Choosing the Right Trading Time Frames For Your Day Trading Strategy

 The golden rule in day trading is that you close all your positions by the end of the day.
 Day traders usually look at hourly trading time frames and use the 4-hour time frame to hunt for trends.
 They execute multiple trades a day and prefer volatile stocks with lots of intra-day movements.

-Day traders rely on a mix of technical analysis, chart patterns, and the 24-hour news cycle to plan their trades.
+How do day traders choose the best time frame to trade?
+They rely on a mix of technical analysis, chart patterns, and the 24-hour news cycle to plan their trades.
 Risk management for day traders typically includes stop-loss orders and careful position sizing to limit daily drawdown.

 Scalping